-The MacBook Pro with M1 is a laptop with a unbeatable combo of power and endurance.
-And I know this because I’ve been using this system for a few months to plow through my workload, and I can barely get this machine to stutter no matter what I throw at it.
+The MacBook Pro with M1 is a laptop with a unbeatable combo of power and endurance, making it one of the best laptops you can buy right now.
+And I know this because I’ve been using this system for months to plow through my workload, and I can barely get this machine to stutter no matter what I throw at it.

-With the new M1 chip, the Apple Silicon inside this 3-pound beast runs circles around most Windows laptops when it comes to sheer performance.
+Thanks to the M1 chip, the Apple Silicon inside this 3-pound beast runs circles around most Windows laptops when it comes to sheer performance.
 Just as important, the new MacBook Pro M1 outlasts the competition on battery life — by a lot.
 We’re talking more than 16 hours of endurance.
+In fact, it's so good it won the award for longest-lasting laptop in our Tom's Guide Awards 2021.
 My only complaint is that Apple hasn’t touched the design.

 Starting at $1,299, the MacBook Pro’s biggest competitor is really the $999 MacBook Air M1, which has a dimmer display and shorter (but still great) battery life along with a slightly weaker 7-core GPU for its starting configuration.
 So is the MacBook Pro $300 better?
 My MacBook Pro M1 review will help answer this question for you.

 MacBook Pro M1 review: Release date and price

 The MacBook Pro M1 had a release date of November 17 and starts at $1,299.
 That configuration gives you Apple’s powerful M1 chip with an 8-core CPU and 8-core GPU, plus 8GB of unified memory (RAM).
 You get 256GB of storage to start, but the $1,499 model of the MacBook Pro M1 includes 512GB of storage.